palango/progressive/README.md

 extern crate progressive;
 ```

-Here's a simple example that shows how to wrap an iterator tin order to get progress information:
+Here's a simple example that shows how to wrap an iterator in order to get progress information:

 ```rust
 extern crate progressive;